microsoft/fluentui/specs/makeStyles.md

 As a consequence, there is a couple of restrictions:

 - Shorthand css properties (`margin`) must be expanded before merging (to `margin-top`, `margin-right`, `margin-bottom`, `margin-left`).
 - To apply any overrides, it is not possible to just concatenate classes.
-Style objects must be always deep merged and then the classes can be computed.
+Style object are deeply nested as they can contain styles for pseudo elements (`::before`), pseudo classes (`:hover`) or nested elements (`& .indicator`).
+Therefore style objects must be always deep merged and then the classes can be computed.
 - Due to the previous point, when parent component is passing style overrides to a child component it needs to know what kind of component the child is.
   If that is a non-FUI component, parent must pass the overrides as a list of classnames.
 If the child is a FUI component, the overrides must me passes as `styles` object so that the child can merge the styles correctly.
   This can be complicated as there are scenarios where the parent does not know what child is will render (especially when the styles are not applied by the direct child but somewhere else down the tree).